Pewtro/blizzard-api/packages/wow/README.md

 type AchievementResponse = ExtractResourceType<typeof achievement>;
 ```

+## Differences to @blizzard-api/classic-wow

+This package is specifically for World of Warcraft (retail or modern), and as such, the endpoints and responses are different from the classic variants.
+If you are looking for the classic version of World of Warcraft, you should use `@blizzard-api/classic-wow` instead.

 ## Types

 The types are manually created from using the Blizzard API documentation, and are as accurate as possible with smoke testing each endpoint.
 However, no-one is perfect so there is likely be some discrepancies.
 If you encounter any issues with the types from this package, please open an issue or a pull request.